Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Outliers Phenomenon in Transformers

 \subsection{Outliers in Other Transformers}

 \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} focus exclusively on Transformer-based LMs.
-To establish whether outliers could be something specific to pre-training on language data, we investigate the presence of outliers in the Vision Transformer (ViT) \cite{vit}. \Cref{tab:vit_outliers} shows ViT accuracy on CIFAR10 \cite{cifar10} and CIFAR100 \cite{Krizhevsky09learningmultiple}: image classification tasks involving a choice between 10 and 100 possible labels respectively.
-Using the magnitude and position criteria we identify the candidate \out{759} and \out{187}, and we experiment with disabling one or both of them, as well as equal number of randomly selected dimensions as a control.
+To establish whether outliers could be something specific to pre-training on language data, we investigate the presence of outliers in the Vision Transformer (ViT) \cite{vit}. \Cref{tab:vit_outliers} shows ViT accuracy on CIFAR10 \cite{cifar10} and CIFAR100 \cite{Krizhevsky09learningmultiple}: image classification tasks with a choice between 10 and 100 possible labels respectively.
+Using the magnitude and position criteria we identify candidates \out{759} and \out{187}, and we experiment with disabling one or both of them, as well as randomly selected dimensions as a control.
+For this model, the accuracy on MNLI can't be used as a measure for outliers, instead we use the accuracy on CIFAR100.

 We see that, for CIFAR100, with both outliers disabled the model experiences $\approx7\%$ loss in accuracy, but that does not happen for CIFAR10.
 The reason for that could be that CIFAR10 is a much simpler task, on which the model achieves above 98.5\% accuracy.
 If the model succeeds in positioning the small number of classes sufficiently far apart in the representation space, then even the loss of outliers might be insufficient to disrupt that.
 If that is the reason for discrepancy between CIFAR10 and CIFAR100, then perhaps the 100-class classification is still an easier problem than the GLUE tasks, for which BERT degrades in performance significantly more (see \cref{tab:roberta-outliers-full-glue}).